Southclaws/ScavengeSurvive/README.md

 ### Development Workflow

 Now you can edit code and leave the Runner in the background.
 The runner will not automatically recompile the gamemode unless you set `AUTO_BUILD`.
-Generally, it's best to separate this process so use sampctl for builds instead.
+For a manual build, run `pawn build`.

 Once you have made a change and are ready to test, go in-game and use the `/restart` command with 0 to restart the server immediately.